The FA Girls’ Football School Partnerships – supported by Barclays

 The Football Association (FA) has unveiled plans for a network of FA Girls’ Football School Partnerships across the country, in collaboration with Barclays and with the Youth Sport Trust.
 The Partnerships will work with families of schools at primary and secondary levels to develop girls in and through football in an educational-based setting.
 The Partnerships will increase opportunities for girls to play the game in and out of curriculum time in an educational setting, with the ultimate vision that ‘Every girl has equal access to football in school by 2024’

-Stevenage Sporting Futures Team are pleased to have been selected to become an FA Girls Partnership from 20-21
+Stevenage Sporting Futures Team are pleased to continue to be a FA Girls Partnership for the 2021-22 academic year.

 So how does it work?